r3recube/re3_challenge_IaaC_CMS_Junior/README.md

-# IaaC WordPress Deployment Challenge
+# re3_challenge_IaaC_CMS_Junior

-Welcome to the **re3_challenge_IaaC_wordpress** repository!
-Here, you'll find instructions for deploying a new application that is scheduled to go live in the next month.
-Follow the steps below to automate the creation of the infrastructure and set up the application.
+This repository contains instructions for setting up a new application that will be deployed soon.
+Follow the steps below to create the necessary infrastructure and deploy the Joomla application.

-## Instructions
+### Instructions

-1. **Fork this repository**: Fork this repository to your GitHub account to start working on the deployment process.
+1. **Create a New Repository:**
+   - Create a new public repository on GitHub or a similar platform.
+   - Work on the deployment process within this repository.

-2. **Automate Infrastructure and Application Setup**:
+2. **Automate Infrastructure and CMS Setup:**
-   - You are required to automate the creation of both the infrastructure and the setup of the WordPress application.
+   - Automate the setup of infrastructure and Web application.

-   - Use the following instructions as a guide:
+### Requirements

+Ensure the following requirements are met:

+1. **Operating System Compatibility:**
-     - It should work on Ubuntu Linux 20.04 x64 or later.
+   - Ubuntu Linux 20.04 (or newer) or Amazon Linux 2023.

-     - The application is based on the latest version of WordPress (6.4 or newer).
+2. **Web Server Options:**
-     - You have the freedom to choose between Apache, Nginx, or any other suitable web server.
+   - Choose between Apache, Nginx, or any preferred web server.
-   - If you encounter any issues or have questions, feel free to reach out to the developers for assistance. 😊

-3. **Ensure Security, Speed, and Stability**:
+3. **Deployment Objectives:**
+   - The deployed application must be:
+     - Secure,
+     - Fast,
+     - Fault-tolerant, and
+     - Adaptive to average load.

+4. **Log Backup:**
+   - Implement backup of web server logs with a rotation period of 7 days.

+5. **Error Notification:**
+   - Set up notifications for when more than 10 4xx requests are returned by the application.

+### Bonus Requirements

+Follow these instructions to install and try out the solution:

+1. **Installation Steps:**
+   - Provide detailed steps for installation

+2. **Testing the Solution:**
-   - Once deployed, the application must be secure, fast, and stable.
+   - Explain how to test the deployed application
-   - Assume that the machine is accessible via the public Internet and implement necessary security measures to harden and lock down the environment.

-4. **Make Assumptions and Showcase Your Skills**:
+### Assumptions

-   - Feel free to make any assumptions necessary to complete the deployment process effectively.
+Feel free to make any necessary assumptions during the deployment process to meet the requirements effectively.
-   - This is your opportunity to showcase your skills.
-Implement the deployment process with additional features, tools, or techniques that demonstrate your expertise.

-5. **Demonstrate Beautiful, Clean, and Pragmatic Code**:
+### Evaluation Criteria

-   - We will evaluate solutions based on the architecture and quality of the deployment.
+We will evaluate solutions based on the architecture and quality of the deployment.
+Aim for clean, pragmatic, and elegant code to showcase your skills effectively.
-   - Strive to write beautiful, clean, and pragmatic code that reflects best practices in infrastructure automation.

-6. **Submission**:
-   - Once your solution is ready, please send us the link to your project.
+Once your solution is ready, please share the project link with us for evaluation.

-   - We look forward to reviewing your deployment solution!
+Happy coding!